google/WebFundamentals/src/content/en/fundamentals/push-notifications/faq.md

 doing this in a number of old posts.)

-Instead, think of web push as consisting of a browser, which uses a push service to manage sending and receiving message, where the push service will accept a "web push protocol" request.
+Instead, think of web push as consisting of a browser, which uses a push service to manage sending and receiving messages, where the push service will accept a "web push protocol" request.
 If you think in these terms, you can ignore which browser and which push service it's using and get to work.

-This book has been written to focus on the standards approach of web push and purposefully ignores anything else.
+This guide has been written to focus on the standards approach of web push and purposefully ignores anything else.

 ## Firebase has a JavaScript SDK.
 What and Why?

-For those of you who have found the Firebase web SDK and noticed is has a messaging API for JavaScript, you may be wondering how it differs from web push.
+For those of you who have found the Firebase web SDK and noticed it has a messaging API for JavaScript, you may be wondering how it differs from web push.

 The messaging SDK (known as Firebase Cloud Messaging JS SDK) does a few tricks behind the